This TV writer is bringing your fake sitcom ideas to life on Twitter, and it’s hilarious

 Peak TV is currently, as Ross and Rachel might have put it, on a break.

 With all the major players quarantined, most productions are taking an indefinite hiatus.
-While networks slowly burn off everything they have in the can, no new shows are coming anytime soon.
+For the next few months, networks will continue slowly burn off everything they have in the can, but very few new shows are coming anytime soon.

 It’s a different story on Jenny Jaffe’s Twitter account, however, where for the past few days, the TV writer has been bringing new shows to life on an almost hourly basis.